 Summer is a time for fun in the sun, and that means lots of swimming.
 Lots of swimming for kids can lead to swimmer’s ear, cause mild discomfort that your child might not be able to communicate to you about, and if not treated quickly, can lead to infection.

-- Itching and redness of the ear
+- Tingling and redness of the ear

-- Mild discomfort of the ear
+- Mellow distress of the ear

 - An unmistakable unscented liquid depleting from the ear